How to fly with your dog in cabin

 If you’re like me and you have a dog who barely makes the cut off for flying in-cabin in a carrier, you probably are a little nervous about finding the perfect size, especially since dogs are required to stay underneath the seat in front of you for the duration of the flight.
 Aside from calling the airline to ask about seat dimensions, it’s probably a good idea to look up seat maps for the different aircrafts to understand which seats will have the most space for your pup.

-Another great brand for smaller dogs is Sleepypod.
+Sleepypod is a great brand for tiny dogs or even cats.
 Our dogs no longer fit comfortably in the carrier, but back when they were puppies they did.
 The carrier has slits for you to slide it over the handle of your carry on luggage, making it easy to wheel your dog through the terminal, too.

-If you have a nervous dog, some vets will prescribe a mild sedative to keep them at ease.
+If you have a nervous dog and you absolutely need to fly with them, some vets will prescribe a mild sedative to keep them at ease.
 Trazadone is the safest option, but I’d recommend foregoing medication if you can.
 Children’s Benadryl can also help your dog get a drowsy and sleep through the entire plane ride if need be.

 With a simple squeeze you can dispense water into a small bowl for your dog to drink out of.
 If they decide they’re done, the water returns to the bottle so you don’t have to worry about any leftovers while you’re on the plane.